Origin - Mana Wahine

 Professional engagements include ‘Third Flower Maiden’ for PARSIFAL under conductor Nicholas Braithwaite.
 ‘Dido’ from DIDO AND AENEAS and recently ‘Bloody Mary’ from SOUTH PACIFIC, for Brent John Stewart as well as a role for Holland Park Opera as a ‘Pilgrim’ in La Forza del Destino.

-During her time at Holland Park Opera 2008-2011, she worked with conductors such as Sir Richard Bonynge and Jane Glover, and was directed by Simon Callow from FOUR WEDINGS AND A FUNERAL.
+During her time at Holland Park Opera 2008-2011, she worked with conductors such as Sir Richard Bonynge and Jane Glover, and was directed by Simon Callow from FOUR WEDDINGS AND A FUNERAL.

 She loves comedy, and trained as a Medical Clown Doctor.
 She has become the iconic voice of ‘Helga the Opera Singer’ in the international bestselling iPhone app MONSTERS ATE MY CONDO for Cartoon Network.
 This was nominated for a BAFTA in 2013.